Christine-Niyonsaba/capstone-project/README.md

 - CHECK: For enumerated fields like `Payment_Status`

--DEFAULT: Status fields can default to `'Pending'`
+- DEFAULT: Status fields can default to `'Pending'`

 ## 🧠 Normalization Checks